Multi-Disciplinary Office (Knoxville)

 Richard is vice president of UTRF at the UT Health Science Center and manages the operations of the Memphis office.
 This office is responsible for all aspects of the commercialization of technologies developed at the UTHSC.
 The Memphis UTRF office also assists the UTHSC by negotiating confidentiality and material transfer agreements, offering educational programs on technology transfer and entrepreneurship, and connecting researchers with local economic development resources.
 Prior to joining UTRF in 2006, Richard worked as a researcher at the University of Pennsylvania, where he entered the field of technology transfer via an internship at the Penn Center for Technology Transfer.
 Richard holds a Ph.D. in biomedical engineering from Georgia Tech and is also a registered patent agent with the United States Patent and Trademark Office.

 Lcavin@uthsc.edu | 901.448.7825

 Lakita is part of the UT Health Science Center (UTHSC) team.
 She is responsible for licensing university technology as well as preparing and reviewing research-related contracts, such as material transfer, research and confidentiality agreements.
-Prior to joining UTRF, Lakita was an assistant professor at UTHSC where she studied the role of Nuclear Factor kappa B in liver cancer.
-She also was an assistant professor of chemistry and biochemistry at Alcorn State University, where she received her B. S. in chemistry.
-She also holds a Ph.D. in chemistry from Auburn University, and a J.D. from the University of Memphis.
+As a registered patent attorney, Cavin will also provide strategic support for drafting and prosecuting patent applications on new disclosures from across the UT System.
+Cavin has been with UTRF as a staff attorney and licensing associate since 2007.
+Prior to joining UTRF, Lakita was a post-doctoral research scientist and assistant professor in the Department of Pharmacology at the Health Science Center, where her research focused in the area of liver cancer.
+She holds a Ph.D. in Chemistry from Auburn University and a J.D. from the University of Memphis.

 email@example.com | 901.448.1146